engrron30/The-Art-of-Networking/README.md

 In networking, a hub is a device that links multiple computers and devices together.
 Hubs can also be referred to as repeaters or concentrators, and they serve as the center of a local area network (LAN).
 In a hub, each connected device is on the same subnet and receives all data sent to the hub.

+Let's say we have three PCs to connect at the same time with different IPs designated to them.
+By connecting them with a hub, every single PC can ping each other.

+TO-DO: Provide snapshot of three PCs connected via hub.

+It's cool, right?
+If your hub contains 24 port, then you can connect up to 24 PCs.
+If it contains 48 port, then you can connect up to 48 PCs.
+Very powerful, right?

+TO-Do: Provide snapshot of 24-port Hub with 24 PCs connected to each port.

 ---

 ## Disclaimer